tlwilliams895/gis-devops/src/week03/day3/index.rst

 ==============
-Week 3 - Day 3
+Week 3 - Day 3: Intro to Elasticsearch
 ==============

 Learning objectives for this module :ref:`week03-day3-objectives`